Volgatitan

-Volgatitan (meaning "Volga giant") is a genus of titanosaurian sauropod dinosaur from the Early Cretaceous of the Ulyanovsk Oblast, Russia.
+Volgatitan (meaning "Volga giant") is a genus of sauropod dinosaur from the Early Cretaceous of the Ulyanovsk Oblast, Russia.
 The type and only species is Volgatitan simbirskiensis, known from seven from a single individual.
-It is the oldest known titanosaur from the northern hemisphere, and is considered important for being related to the Lognkosauria, a group known only from South America later in the Late Cretaceous.
+It was initially described as a titanosaur related to Lognkosauria, but a later study suggests it may instead be a member of Mamenchisauridae.
 It was first described in November 2018 by Russian palaeontologists Alexander Averianov and Vladimir Efimov.
 It is estimated to have weighed about 17.3 MT.